mk/clerk-px23/README.md

 ### Basic Interaction: Bring-Your-Own-Editor

 The main idea behind Clerk is meeting Clojure programmers where they are, letting Clerk progressively enhance their existing workflows in their favorite editors.
-This is a hard-learnt lesson after years of unsuccessfully trying to get our Clojure dev team to use an [online browser-based notebook platform][nextjournal] that we've also developed part of our day-to-day work life.
+This is a hard-learnt lesson after years of unsuccessfully trying to get our Clojure dev team to use an [online browser-based notebook platform][nextjournal] that we developed as part of our day-to-day work life.

 ``` clojure
 ^{::clerk/width :full}